Oil spilled from W.Va.'s largest well once reached Ohio River

 Advertisement

-The Copley Farm soon became a hub of activity, and the quiet little valley was soon filled with the noise of industry and with enormous tanks of oil.
+The Copley Farm soon became a hub of activity, and the quiet little valley was quickly filled with the noise of industry and enormous oil tanks.

-Today the two-lane road that leads along the fork between and has returned to its scenic state and provides for a peaceful afternoon's drive.
-A historic marker stands in a little meadow and designates the site, and only a few dozen feet off stands a capped well — a mute reminder that all in West Virginia is not what it once had been.
+Today, the two-lane road that leads along the fork between and has returned to its scenic state and provides for a peaceful afternoon's drive.
+A historical marker stands in a little meadow and designates the site, and only a few dozen feet off stands a capped well — a mute reminder that all in West Virginia is not what it once had been.

 The site is relatively easy to find.
 From Weston, follow U.S. 19 south five miles to a right turn onto Copley Road, then follow the latter nine miles.